 Next Wednesday, October 9, the Lisbon Consortium will host the Inaugural Session for the academic year 2019/2020.
 Prof. Julia Kristeva, from the University of Paris Diderot – Paris 7, will make the Inaugural Lecture.
 Two students will also receive this year’s Research Awards Lisbon Consortium | Fundação Amélia de Mello.
 The session starts at 5.00pm… Read More

-X Lisbon Summer School for the Study of Culture ECOCULTURE Lisbon, June 29 – July 4, 2020 Deadline for submissions: February 20, 2020 Recent years have been marked by an alarming escalation of environmental crises, turning climate change, pollution, the depletion of natural resources and mass extinction into some of the most urgent concerns of… Read More
+X Lisbon Summer School for the Study of Culture ECOCULTURE Lisbon, July 6-11, 2020 Deadline for submissions: February 20, 2020 Recent years have been marked by an alarming escalation of environmental crises, turning climate change, pollution, the depletion of natural resources and mass extinction into some of the most urgent concerns of contemporary society.
+The… Read More

 Diffractions – Graduate Journal for the Study of Culture is back with the first issue of series 2, under the title “Suspicion”.
 The launching of the new issue will take place on July 26, at 6 pm, at Rua das Gaivotas, 6, with a round table and a film screening.
 This issue gathers conversations with Rita… Read More

 Our Master program in Culture Studies was ranked once again #4 in the World by the Eduniversal Best Masters Ranking in Cultural Management/Creative Industries Management.
 The Program congratulates Faculty, Students & Institutional Partners for this outstanding recognition.

 The Lisbon Consortium’s Study Trip this year took faculty members and students to Spain and Alentejo (March 30-31).
 The Lisbon Consortium had the opportunity to visit the Vostell Malpartida Museum in Cáceres; the Elvas Contemporary Art Museum; and the Quetzal Art Center in Vidigueira.